-In March 2012, the Company entered into an agreement, as amended, with Chasm Technologies, Inc. for manufacturing consulting services related to the Company's manufacturing capabilities during the term of the agreement.
-The Company agreed to pay future contingent royalties, totaling no more than \$1,500,000, on net sales of certain products.
-As of September 30, 2021, none of the contingent royalties had been earned.
+In March 2012, we entered into an agreement, as amended, with Chasm Technologies, Inc. for manufacturing consulting services related to our manufacturing capabilities during the term of the agreement.
+We agreed to pay future contingent milestones and royalties, totaling no more than \$1,500,000, none of which has been earned as of March 31, 2022

 We enter into contracts in the normal course of business with contract service providers to assist in the performance of our research and development and manufacturing activities.
 Subject to required notice periods and our obligations under binding purchase orders, we can elect to discontinue the work under these agreements at any time.
-In addition, we have entered into a multi-year agreement with LGM Pharma, LLC ("LGM") to produce active pharmaceutical ingredients for LIQ861.
+In addition, we have entered into a multi-year agreement with LGM Pharma, LLC ("LGM") to produce active pharmaceutical ingredients for YUTREPIA.
 Under our manufacturing agreement with LGM, we are required to provide rolling forecasts, a portion of which will be considered a binding, firm order, subject to an annual minimum purchase commitment of \$3.1 million for the term of the agreement.
-The agreement expires five years from the first marketing authorization approval of LIQ861.
-This minimum commitment was waived for the year ended December 31, 2021.
+The agreement expires five years from the first marketing authorization approval of YUTREPIA.
+This minimum commitment was waived for the year ended December 31, 2022.